 Frequently Asked Questions

-A recording of the December 6, 2023 Physics Research Program Informational Session is here while slides are here.
+The slides from the November 30, 2023 Physics Research Program Informational Session are here.

-Part 1 of the application will go live shortly.
+Part 1 of the application is now live.

 - Are Engineering Physics majors eligible for this program?